3 of Hawaii's Brightest Industries for New Career Seekers

 1. Tourism and Hospitality

 Hawaii's eight major islands attract millions of visitors from all over the world each year.
-In fact, tourist spending is the top source of economic prosperity for the state.* A total of 8.7 million people visited the region in 2015 and collectively spent $15.1 billion.
-Their activity supported about 168,000 jobs.** From hotel and restaurant professionals to outdoor adventure guides, this sector is brimming with intriguing possibilities.
+In fact, tourist spending is the top source of economic prosperity for the state, says the DBEDT.
+According to the Hawaii Tourism Authority, a total of 8.7 million people visited the region in 2015 and collectively spent $15.1 billion.
+Their activity supported about 168,000 jobs.
+From hotel and restaurant professionals to outdoor adventure guides, this sector is brimming with intriguing possibilities.

 Plus, tourism's economic impact has a positive spin-off effect on many other industries.
 For instance, many creative entrepreneurs thrive in Hawaii.
 And people in service-oriented sectors like massage therapy and cosmetology also tend to do well.
-As a matter of fact, employment of Hawaiians in the broad career area of personal care and service is forecast to increase by more than 20 percent between 2011 and 2020.***
+As a matter of fact, employment of Hawaiians in the broad career area of personal care and service is forecast to increase by more than 20 percent between 2011 and 2020, according to the Department of Labor and Industrial Relations (DLIR).

-Here's an astounding fact: People who live in Hawaii have the longest average life expectancy in America.**** But the older people get, the more medical attention they usually need.
+Here's an astounding fact: People who live in Hawaii have the longest average life expectancy in America, says the Hawaii Health Systems Corporation.
+But the older people get, the more medical attention they usually need.
 And the population of seniors in the state is growing rapidly.
-In fact, the number of Hawaiians aged 85 and older is projected to rise by 155 percent between 2000 and 2035.***
+In fact, the DLIR says the number of Hawaiians aged 85 and older is projected to rise by 155 percent between 2000 and 2035.

 So the state's healthcare workforce will need to keep growing across many different vocations in order to meet that big demand.
-From 2011 to 2020, employment in Hawaii's healthcare support sector is predicted to increase by about 19 percent.
-But with 28 hospitals and many other medical offices and facilities, the sector already employs tens of thousands of health and dental workers.***
+DLIR data indicates that from 2011 to 2020, employment in Hawaii's healthcare support sector is predicted to increase by about 19 percent.
+But with 28 hospitals and many other medical offices and facilities, the sector already employs tens of thousands of health and dental workers.

 The growth of high-tech jobs is a pretty big focus in Hawaii.
-In 2013, the creative and technology sectors collectively supported about 78,800 jobs within the state.
+According to Hawaii Technology Development Corporation, in 2013, the creative and technology sectors collectively supported about 78,800 jobs within the state.
 But many of the region's leaders want to greatly expand the number of high-paying tech-related positions.
 They've set a goal of creating an additional 80,000 jobs in the technology and innovation industries by the year 2030.
-And they also want those jobs to pay salaries of at least $80,000.†
+And they also want those jobs to pay salaries of at least $80,000.